 Learn How to Ask for Vacation When Starting a New Job

-Starting a new job can be exciting and fun, but no matter how skilled you are in your profession, any new job comes with a learning curve.
+Starting a new job can be exciting, but no matter how skilled you are in your profession, any new job comes with a learning curve.
 It takes most workers three to six months to settle into a new job and master their new duties with complete understanding and proficiency.

-There is no law (in the U.S.) that requires an employer to give you paid vacation time -- or even time off to take a vacation without pay.
+There is no U.S. law that requires an employer to give you paid vacation time, or even time off to take a vacation without pay.
 Employers offer such benefits to remain competitive in the job applicant pool when hiring.

 The Employer's Perspective On New Hires

-The average time people stay at one job is approximately two years before changing jobs either by being promoted internally or latterly moved, or leaving to work for another company.
-For these reasons, most companies have policies that require employees to accrue vacation (and sick) leave over time rather than offer them an advance of time benefits.
+The average time people stay at one job is approximately two years before changing jobs either by being promoted internally or moved laterally, or leaving to work for another company.
+For these reasons, most companies have policies that require employees to accrue their vacation and sick leave over time rather than offer them an advance of time benefits.

-Individual company policies vary widely, but generally, allotted time for vacation is earned on a pro-rated basis, or, based on the length of employment.
+Individual company policies vary widely, but generally, the allotted time for vacation is earned on a pro-rated basis, or, based on the length of employment.
 For example, an employee might earn one day per month of employment up to a certain amount each year.
 Some employers (especially in companies where employee turnover is high) may not allow employees to begin to accrue until after six months probationary period of employment.

 It is important to establish yourself as a dedicated employee right from the start.
 For this reason, it is usually in your best career interest not to take a lengthy vacation (more than two days off) for at least six months; even better—wait until you have completed your first year at your new job before taking vacation time.